twoojoo/ttask/README.md

 ### Importing

-Even if it's not idiomatic, I suggest to import ttask packages in this way, otherwise your code will end up being a bit too verbose.
+Even if it's not idiomatic, I suggest to import ttask packages in this way, otherwise your code will end up being a bit too verbose (golint will complain).

 ```go
 import (